esantus/Thematic_Fit/datasets/README.md

 	eliminate-v_obj	job-n	5.0

-Ferretti - Instrument and Ferretti Locations can be found at [] and they must be preprocessed in the form:
+Ferretti, Instrument and Locations, can be requested to the [author](tferrett@cogsci.ucsd.edu), and they must be preprocessed in the form:

 	(Instruments)
 	serve-v_pmod+with	plate-n	5.9